The KMMS NIHR-funded Integrated Academic Training programme allows medical trainees to undertake academic and clinical training concurrently.

 Academic Clinical Fellowship in General Adult Psychiatry

-The clinical component of the programme will be based at the Kent and Medway NHS and Social Care Partnership Trust (KMPT), which provides a wide range of adult mental health and learning disability services to our local population of 1.8 million people in Kent and Medway, as well as specialist services for adults in Sussex and Surrey.
+The clinical component of the programme is based at the Kent and Medway NHS and Social Care Partnership Trust (KMPT), which provides a wide range of adult mental health and learning disability services to our local population of 1.8 million people in Kent and Medway, as well as specialist services for adults in Sussex and Surrey.

 Academic Clinical Fellowship in Intensive Care Medicine